igrigorik/http-client-hints/draft.md

 # IANA Considerations

-## The Client Hints Request Header Field

-This document defines the "CH-DPR", "CH-RW", and "DPR" HTTP request fields, and registers it in the Permanent Message Headers registry.
+This document defines the "Accept-CH", "CH-DPR", "CH-RW", and "DPR" HTTP request fields, and registers them in the Permanent Message Headers registry.

 - Header field name: CH-DPR
 - Applicable protocol: HTTP